Topics: Finance and Accounting Transformation, Procure-to-pay cycle

 Written By Priyanka Rout

 Procurement might seem like just another part of everyday business operations, but it’s actually the heartbeat of a company, keeping everything from production to services running smoothly.
+For many organizations, having the right procurement support in place is what ensures these processes stay on track and aligned with business goals.

 Gone are the days when chief procurement officers (CPOs) were tucked away in the back office, focused solely on compliance and cost reduction.
 Now, they’re front and center, innovating with data analytics and new technologies to make procurement faster and more efficient.